mavlink/MAVSDK-docs/en/README.md

 * iOS developers should read the [Dronecode-SDK-Swift](http://dronecode-sdk-swift.s3.eu-central-1.amazonaws.com/docs/master/index.html) reference.

-  > **Tip** The Dronecode-SDK-Swift is in alpha development.
+  > **Tip** The MAVSDK-Swift is in alpha development.
     We plan to make our first official (beta) release in the coming weeks.

 * C++ Developers should start at the [C++ Library](cpp/README.md).

 * Developers who want to contribute to the API will need to build the C++ library (and other programming language wrappers) from source.
   For more information see the [contributing section](#contributing) below.

 ## Getting Help